Our with profits committee

 Frances has a degree in Philosophy, Politics and Economics and an M.Phil. in Management Studies from Oxford University.

-Fran is now the Existing Customer Management Director for Aviva UK Insurance, with responsibility for the substantial existing customer business, including all the with-profits policies.
+Kathryn is now the Managing Director of Existing Customer Management for Aviva UK Life.
+She has responsibility for the substantial existing customer business, including all With-Profits policies and the product management and governance of all products on Aviva UK Life existing platforms.